awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 ```

 **Note**
-The `p4d.24xlarge` is not supported for the head node\.
+The `p4d.24xlarge` isn't supported for the head node\.

 **Note**
 Support for AWS Graviton\-based instances \(such as `A1` and `C6g`\) was added in AWS ParallelCluster version 2\.8\.0\.